Rahini2107/oops-concept/README.md

  ### 1.Inheritance:
-          In java inheritance is done with the help of the keyword "extends" Inheritance is the concept of inheriting one class to another class Java does not support multiple inheritance in order to reduce the ambiguity i.e complexity but multiple inheritance can be acheived through interfaces other than multiple inheritance all other inheritance is supported in java Their are two classes in the inheritance one is the Sub-class and other is a Super-class
+          In java inheritance is done with the help of the keyword "extends" Inheritance is the concept of inheriting one class to another class Java does not support multiple inheritance in order to reduce the ambiguity i.e complexity multiple inheritance can be acheived through interfaces other than multiple inheritance all other inheritance is supported in java Their are two classes in the inheritance one is the Sub-class and other is a Super-class